tldr-pages/tldr/pages/linux/yum.md

 # yum

->Package management utility for RHEL, Feodra, and CentOS (for older versions)
+> Package management utility for RHEL, Feodra, and CentOS (for older versions).

 - Synchronize list of packages and versions available.
-This should be run first, before running subsequent yum commands.
+This should be run first, before running subsequent yum commands:

 `yum update`

-- Install a new package
+- Install a new package:

 `yum install {{package}}`

-- Install a new package and assume yes to all questions (also works with update, great for automated updates)
+- Install a new package and assume yes to all questions (also works with update, great for automated updates):

 `yum -y install {{package}}`

-- Remove a package
+- Remove a package:

 `yum remove {{package}}`

-- Upgrade installed packages to newest available versions
+- Upgrade installed packages to newest available versions:

 `yum upgrade`